Voodoo2

 The Voodoo2 (or Voodoo2) is a set of three specialized 3D graphics chips on a single chipset setup, made by 3dfx.
 It was released in February 1998 as a replacement for the original Voodoo Graphics chipset.

+Architecture and performance

 The card runs at a chipset clock rate of 90 MHz and uses 100 MHz EDO DRAM, and is available for the PCI interface.
 The Voodoo2 comes in two models, one with 8 MB RAM and one with 12 MB RAM.
 The 8 MB card has 2 MB of memory per texture mapping unit (TMU) vs. 4 MB on the 12 MB model.
 The 4 MB framebuffer on both cards support a maximum screen resolution of 800 × 600, while the increased texture memory on the 12 MB card allows more detailed textures.
 Some boards with 8 MB can be upgraded to 12 MB with an additional daughter board.

-Each of the three chips present on the card has its own 64-bit RAM interface, giving the card a "total" bus width of 192 bits or 800MB/s per chip.
+Each of the three chips present on the card has its own 64-bit RAM interface, giving the card a "total" bus width of 192 bits or 800 MB/s per chip.
 The Voodoo2 has an increased chip-count compared to the original two-chip Voodoo card.
 Competing products such as the ATI Rage Pro, NVIDIA RIVA 128, and Rendition Verite 2x00 are single-chip products, each with integrated 2D GUI/VGA accelerators.
 As with the original Voodoo, the Voodoo2 is a dedicated 3D accelerator, and has to be used in conjunction with a conventional 2D graphics card.
 It requires an external pass-through VGA cable hooked up from the 2D card into the Voodoo card’s passthrough VGA port.

 The Voodoo2's third chip was a second TMU that allows a second texture to be drawn during the same graphics engine pass, and thus with no performance penalty.
 At time of introduction, Voodoo2 was the only 3D card capable of single-cycle dual-texturing.
 Usage of the Voodoo2's second TMU depends on application software; Quake II and Unreal exploited dual-texturing to great effect.
 In games that did not use more than one texture layer, Voodoo2 is only faster than Voodoo1 because of its higher clock speed.